collinol/ThatSquareBuildingGame/README.md

 Don't run out of room

 > Note: once you place a piece, a new piece won't spawn unless you try hit an arrow key to move it
 > Yes, it's buggy.
 I'll get around to fixing it eventually.
-Not high on my list of priorities tbh